popovkai/udacity_nd893_DRL_project_1/README.md

 The goal of the agent is to gather `yellow` bananas while avoiding the `blue` ones.

-State = 37 continous values
+* State = 37 continous values
-Actions = 4 discrete actions (forward, backward, turn left, turn right) Eepisodic task = agents reaches average score of 13.0 on 100 consecutive episodes
+* Actions = 4 discrete actions (forward, backward, turn left, turn right)
+* Eepisodic task = agents reaches average score of 13.0 on 100 consecutive episodes

 ## Coding

-I am writing this code on the online workspace @ udacity.
+I wrote this code on the online workspace @ udacity.
+Still try to figure out how to build this environment on my machines.

 ## Instructions